2-REC/hugo-mywebsite/content/pro/multitel/wcam/index.md

 <a href="https://cordis.europa.eu/project/rcn/71248_en.html" target="_blank">Link to project</a><br>
 <br>
 <b>ROLE</b><br>
-As a Research Engineer, I was responsible for the development, enhancement and integration of video streaming and visualisation tools in an embedded environment on PDA.<br>
+As a Research Engineer, I was responsible for the development, enhancement and integration of video streaming and visualisation tools in an embedded environment on PDA (using Windows CE).<br>
 I had to research and compare the existing systems and applications, and determine which one could easily be enhanced and modified to satisfy the project's requirements.<br>
 The selected application was BetaPlayer (now known as [TCPMP](https://en.wikipedia.org/wiki/The_Core_Pocket_Media_Player)), using the [ffmpeg](https://www.ffmpeg.org) library (composed of libavformat and libavcodec).<br>
 The main components to be integrated were:<br>